-A. Instructor Imposed Sanctions

-The following sanctions may be imposed by instructors when a determination is made that academic misconduct has occurred:

-- i.
-Oral reprimand; - ii.
-Written reprimand; - iii.
-An assignment to repeat the work or an alternate assignment; - iv.
-A lower or failing grade on the particular assignment or test; - v.
+- A. Instructor Imposed Sanctions - i.
+The following sanctions may be imposed by instructors when a determination is made that academic misconduct has occurred: - ii.
+Oral reprimand; - iii.
+Written reprimand; - iv.
+An assignment to repeat the work or an alternate assignment; - v.
+A lower or failing grade on the particular assignment or test;

+vi.
 A lower grade or failing grade in the course.